How does IFC work?

 Within a project, there are two ways of communications: Global Communication when all the stakeholders are involved, and Direct Data Exchange when a group of participants share data among themselves.

-A common workflow could be when an architect prepares a BIM model, then exports it to an IFC model and shares it with other designers.
+A common workflow could be when an architect prepares a BIM model, then exports it to an IFC file and shares it with other designers.
 The IFC is used as a reference for participants to build up their own model.

 An example of direct communication is the data exchange between structural designer and producer.
 Formally the designer generates 2D plans from the BIM model, which is adjusted to industrial requirements.
 However, a properly exported BIM model contains all the important information for production, and a bunch of information content of the model is no longer utilised.

 Besides, generating 2D plans is a significant extra effort for designers too.
 Practically modelling in three dimensions could reduce the geometry failures with clash detection, for instance, handle the emerging modifications in an easier way, and give a better understanding of the model element for producers and constructors as well.
 Overall, these are optional data supplies and not part of the official concept.